 “Expected” financial aid not received by October 15 for the fall semester, or March 15 for the spring semester, will be reversed from your student account.
 As a result of the reversal, the balance due will increase on your November and April statements respectively.

 It is the responsibility of each student to check the status of any financial aid.
 If delays in crediting financial aid are due to incomplete information or paperwork, it is the responsibility of the student to pay the amount due until information has been completed and the loan(s) and/or scholarship(s) have been received by the Office of Student Accounts.
 (Please do not send scholarship check(s) with your tuition payment.)

-If you have any questions regarding your financial aid, you may contact the Office of Financial Aid at 909.621.8055, via e-mail at firstname.lastname@example.org or in person at the Office of Financial Aid in suite 1405 of the R. Michael Shanahan Center for Teaching and Learning.
+If you have any questions regarding your financial aid, you may contact the Office of Financial Aid at 909.621.8055, firstname.lastname@example.org, or in person at the Office of Financial Aid in room 1405 of the R. Michael Shanahan Center for Teaching and Learning.